rougeth/bottery/docs/views.rst

 Views
 =====

+Views works the same way as the views in MVT (models-views-templates) on Django.
+They are responsable for describing message that gets responded to the user.
+It’s not necessarily how the message looks, but which message is presented.

 Working with templates
 ^^^^^^^^^^^^^^^^^^^^^^

-Sometimes, you need complex and big messages to be returned by your patterns.
+Sometimes, you need complex and big messages to be returned by your views.
 Bottery is able to render and respond messages using templates written in markdown.